donishadsmith/neurocaps/README.md

 **This package contains two main classes: `TimeseriesExtractor` for extracting the timeseries, and `CAP` for performing the CAPs analysis.**

-**Note:** When extracting the timeseries, this package uses either the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all nodes have a left and right version (bilateral nodes).
+**Note:** When extracting the timeseries, this package uses either the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation that is lateralized (where each region/network has nodes in the left and right hemispheres).
 The number of ROIs and networks for the Schaefer atlas can be adjusted with the parcel_approach parameter when initializing the `TimeseriesExtractor` class.

 To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
 For example: